Work and Organizational Psychology

 Work and organizational psychology at the Department of Psychology, UiO, builds on national and international research, and conducts research and education based on Norwegian and international perspectives on working life.

-Our approach to modern working life is rooted in positive psychology and a functional framework.
+Our approach to modern working life is rooted in organizational theory and positive psychology.

 Motivation and a positive work environment

 Training in the handling of stress and strain at work

 The most frequently used methods are interviews, participant observation, surveys, archival methods, experiments, and reflection-based dialogue.

 The curriculum of the bachelor and master program focus on knowledge and skills which relate to the theories, methods and interventions applied in research.
 Students are trained in analytical and practical skills being also taught in case studies in ongoing projects in collaboration with industry, the Norwegian public sector and international partners.